grego02/IPFS-Medical-Certificates/README.md

 IPFS based protocol for upload and retrive medical certificates.

-This project allows doctors to send medical recipes related to work absenteeism.
-The system has three parts: doctors registration, upload medical certifications and retrieve the certifications.
+This project allows doctors to send medical certificates related to work absenteeism.
+The system has three parts: doctors registration, upload medical certificates and its retrieveal .

-In order to access to the system, users must identify themselves with their metamask wallet.Depending on their role (medical company, doctor or patient), they access to diferent screens.
+In order to access the system, users must identify themselves with their metamask wallet.Depending on their role (medical company, doctor or patient), they access to diferent screens.

-1. The medical company (the owner's site) register doctors in the system.
+1. The medical company (the owner's site) registers doctors in the system.

    ![Example](assets/company.png)

-2. The doctors registered can upload medical certificates, and obtain an ipfs ID.
+2. The doctors registered may upload medical certificates and obtain an ipfs ID.

     ![Example](assets/doctor.png)